 - Neural net to generate segmentation map

-Shah’s background in Image Processing helped him in learning and researching about Neural net frameworks for semantic segmentation.
-Chaitanya Shah with the help of Sara Hanson was able to integrate the TF model - DeepLab in Unity Game Engine for generating a segmentation map.
+My background in Image Processing helped me in learning and researching about neural net frameworks for semantic segmentation.
+With the help of Sara Hanson, I was able to integrate the TF model - DeepLab in Unity Game Engine for generating a segmentation map.

 The next step was to generate a real-time segmentation map that required a lighter neural net model and integration of experimental TFLite in the Unity Game Engine.
 Thanks to the Unity Engineers who helped to integrate TFLite into the project.
-Shah and Hanson then took on the task to optimize the process flow from camera capture to the segmented image to achieve 30 fps.
+I and Sarah then took on the task to optimize the process flow from camera capture to the segmented image to achieve 30 fps.

 The project was demoed at Snapdragon Summit 2018 at Maui and received great responses from the viewers.